frictionlessdata/livemark/pages/feature-reference/appearance.md

 ## News

-It adds news to the top of the site:
+This adds news to the top of the site:

 ```yaml image
 path: ../../assets/news.png